AdrianLeAsian/InventorySystem/memory-bank/activeContext.md

 Initializing the `.memory-bank` directory and its core documentation files.

 ## Recent Changes
-- Created `.memory-bank/projectbrief.md`
-- Created `.memory-bank/productContext.md`
+- Initialized all core memory bank files: `projectbrief.md`, `productContext.md`, `systemPatterns.md`, `techContext.md`, `activeContext.md`, and `progress.md`.

 ## Next Steps
-- Create `.memory-bank/systemPatterns.md`
-- Create `.memory-bank/techContext.md`
-- Create `.memory-bank/progress.md`
-- Confirm all core memory bank files are initialized.
+- Continue with the main task, leveraging the established memory bank for context.
+- Ensure `progress.md` accurately reflects the current state of the project.

 ## Active Decisions and Considerations
 - Ensuring all required memory bank files are present and contain initial, relevant information.